20 Packaged Foods That Are Surprisingly Vegan

-Being vegan can mean adding more fruits and vegetables to your diet, but as this list proves, there are still plenty of classic packaged snack options that are totally vegan-friendly, too.
+Being vegan can mean adding more fruits and vegetables to your diet, but as this list proves, there are still plenty of classic packaged snack options that are vegan-friendly, too.
 Tuck into those Oreos and Nutter Butters without fear, because they're completely free of animal by-products.
 These snacks are just another benefit of a vegan diet—loving animals doesn't mean giving up all of your favorite treats.

 And when you're cooking your favorite vegan recipes, check out these 52 Life-Changing Kitchen Hacks That'll Make You Enjoy Cooking Again.